owlbarn/tutorial/book/linear-algebra/README.md

 ### Iterate, Map, Fold, and Filter

 In reality, a matrix usually represents a collections of measurements (or points).
-We often need to go through these data again and again for various reasons.
+We often need to go through these data over and over again for various reasons.
 Owl provides very convenient functions to help you to iterate these elements.
 There is one thing I want to emphasise: Owl uses row-major matrix for storage format in the memory, which means accessing rows are much faster than those column operations.

 Let's first create a `4 x 6` matrix of sequential numbers as below.